aamirmaj/openGLwork/README.md

 OPENGL
-Makefiles DO NOT WORK
+make to compile
+working on clean command
-Only runs on Linux so far, working on multi-OS make
+Only runs on Linux so far, working on multi-OS